Fan Tutorial 2 - Design System - Part 1

 Fan

-component and select+ Add component
+component in the navigation pane and select+ Add component

 .
 Name the new componentPropeller